hamiltonbrba/CryptoClustering/README.md

 The clustering analysis identified distinct groupings of cryptocurrencies based on their 24-hour and 7-day price change percentages, both in the original feature space and the reduced PCA space.
 The use of PCA simplified the data structure, resulting in clearer cluster separations.

-## License

-This project is for educational purposes.
-Please review and respect any data or library licenses when using this code.